cogini/phoenix_container_example_old/README.md

 PLATFORM="--platform linux/amd64,linux/arm64" DOCKERFILE=deploy/Dockerfile.debian ecs/build.sh
 ```

-The production deploy container uses the following environment vars:
+The prod deploy container uses the following env vars:

-* `SECRET_KEY_BASE` is used to e.g. protect Phoenix cookies from tampering.
-Generate it with the command `mix phx.gen.secret`.

 * `DATABASE_URL` defines the db connection, e.g. `DATABASE_URL=ecto://user:pass@host/database`
 You can configure the number of db connections in the pool, e.g. `POOL_SIZE=10`.

+* `SECRET_KEY_BASE` protects Phoenix cookies from tampering.
+Generate it with the command `mix phx.gen.secret`.

 * `PORT` defines the port that Phoenix will listen on, default is 4000.

-## Mirror source images
+## Mirroring source images

 You can make a mirror of the base images that your build depends on to you own
 registry.
 This is particularly useful since Docker started rate limiting